Fieldwire/fieldwire_api_docs/source/includes/_tasks.md

 Content-Type: application/json
 ```

-This endpoint updates a specific task.
+This endpoint deletes the task.

 ### HTTP Request